 Along the way I competed on a women’s shooting team.
 It was a blast to earn a Sharpshooter rating.
 I also flew planes, designed clothing and dabbled in PR.

-I now enjoy writing mystery and adventure books and stories for adults and teens.
-Currently I am caught up in the Pepper Kane Mystery Series.
-It stars a sexy ex-reporter who shows horses, solves crimes and romances her man.
+I now enjoy writing fast mystery and adventure books and stories for adults and teens.
+Currently I am caught up in the “Granny Oakley Mysteries” featuring a modern, 80-year old shirttail relative of Annie Oakley who takes up trick-shooting to help save her daughter’s guest ranch.
+This zippy yet warm cozy is a spinoff of my Pepper Kane Mysteries, starring a sassy ex-reporter who shows horses, solves crimes and romances her man.
+Coming later this summer: Granny Storms the Beach, Granny Oakley Mysteries book 2.

-In the pipeline is “Live Ember”—an 88K word romantic suspense novel about a female fire chief with PTSD and a special needs child.
-She battles an arsonist and murderer who’s determined to rid the Rogue Valley of her fierce sleuthing.
-Also on tap: Blood Rider, about a horse-loving teen and her circuit-riding minister 3X grandpa—each tracks eerily similar killers a century apart.
-My 3X grandpa was a circuit-riding minister in Iowa.
+In the pipeline: Blood Rider, about a horse-loving teen and her circuit-riding minister 3X grandpa—each tracking similar killers a century apart.
+My 3X grandpa was a circuit-riding minister in Iowa in the1800s.

 My 16,000-word novella, The Stone Horse, was inspired by Zuni carvings of spirit animals.
 Years ago I mentored Indian youth, sang on an Indian drum and danced in pow-wows with my Lakota, Cree and Northwest Coast friends.
 I still hold these friendships dear to my heart.